appuio/component-openshift4-local-storage/README.md

 # Commodore Component: openshift4-local-storage

-This is a [Commodore][commodore] Component for openshift4-local-storage.
+This is a [Commodore][commodore] Component to manage the RedHat Local Storage Operator and associated `LocalVolume` resources.

 This repository is part of Project Syn.
 For documentation on Project Syn and this component, see https://syn.tools.